 Sellers – click here to see how easy it can be to sell your house.

 Realtor selling tools are mostly automated.
 Listing agents do very little work to sell a house and few are qualified to engage in legal negotiations.
 Scheduling appointments with other agents is completely automated and is done through automatic texts to the clients.
-I’ll put your house on the MLS, Zillow, Trulia, Realtor.com and the IDX sites for free (I only charge for my legal services).
+Open houses and fancy brochures don’t sell houses.
+I’ll put your house on the MLS, Zillow, Trulia, Realtor.com and nearly every brokerage firm’s website for free (I only charge for my legal services).
+I only get paid if the transaction closes.
+If you back out of a transaction with a Realtor, they can still come after you for a commission (and often do).
 When you work with me, you get a lawyer helping you negotiate your transaction all the way up to closing for far less than a Realtor.
-I work on homes of all values.
-In comparison, agents from large firms are so conflicted by dual agency (the same broker represents the buyer and seller) that they are legally prohibited from advocating, negotiating or providing advice.
-The below examples demonstrate the savings you could see working with me.
+And unlike Realtors, it is illegal for me to practice dual agency.
+Realtors do it all the time and that means that they are legally prohibited from advocating, negotiating or providing advice that may be detrimental to either party.

 No Hogs Here

-If the buyer is unrepresented, brokerage firms still charge you the buyer broker fee.
+If the buyer doesn’t have a Realtor, brokerage firms still charge you the buyer broker fee.
+Listing brokers “hog” the commission meant for the buyer broker.
+I don’t do that.
 My fee stays the same.
-Brokerage firms have a huge financial incentive to limit the marketing of your house to increase the chances of finding a buyer in-house.
-If that happens, the broker will “hog” (their term of art, not mine) the commission normally paid to the buyer broker.
-Brokerage firms could not be more financially misaligned with their clients’ best interests.
-As a result, many brokerage firms limit the market exposure of your house.
+The savings is passed on to you.
+Because of this “hogging” practice, brokerage firms have a huge financial incentive to limit the marketing of your house to increase the chances of hogging both fees.
+Brokerage firms could not be more financially misaligned with their clients’ interests.
 “Coming Soon” (also known as pocket listings) are one example.
 Another example is when firms intentionally don’t list your property on Zillow, Trulia and Realtor.com.
-When you work with me, that savings goes to you and I have no financial incentive to work against you.